teamed/teamed.io/pages/policy.md

 time interval between the moment you were informed by the project manager about the task and the moment you were paid for its completion.

+{% par 22 %}
+If you complete a task in less than 24 hours, you get a 100% bonus, on top of task's budget.
+If you complete is less than 48 hours, you get 50% bonus.
+If you complete in less than 72 hours, you get 25% bonus.

 {% par 16 %}
 You have 10 days to complete a task.
 If you fail to complete the task, no matter what was the reason of it, we assign the task to another